-In accordance with its written charter, the Audit Committee assists the Board in its oversight of (i) the Company's accounting and financial reporting processes and systems of internal control, including the audits of the Company's financial statements and the integrity of financial statements, (ii) the qualifications, independence and performance of the Company's independent registered public accounting firm and the performance of the Company's corporate auditors and corporate audit function, (iii) the Company's compliance with legal and regulatory requirements involving financial, accounting and internal control matters, (iv) investigations into complaints concerning financial matters, (v) risks that have a significant impact on the Company's financial statements, (vi) oversight of the Company's ongoing Anti-Corruption Compliance Program and activities of the Company's Compliance Steering Committee and (vii) the review, approval and ratification of transactions with related persons.
+In accordance with its written charter, the Audit Committee, which consists entirely of independent Directors under the heightened independence standards applicable to audit committee members, assists the Board in its oversight of (i) the Company's accounting and financial reporting processes and systems of internal control, including the audits of the Company's financial statements and the integrity of financial statements, (ii) the qualifications, independence and performance of the Company's independent registered public accounting firm (E&Y) and the performance of the Company's corporate auditors and corporate audit function, (iii) the Company's compliance with legal and regulatory requirements involving financial, accounting and internal control matters, (iv) investigations into complaints concerning financial matters, (v) risks that have a significant impact on the Company's financial statements, (vi) oversight of the Company's ongoing Anti-Corruption Compliance Program and activities of the Company's Compliance Steering Committee and (vii) the review, approval and ratification of transactions with related persons.
+The Audit Committee is directly responsible for the appointment, compensation and oversight of the Company's independent registered public accounting firm.
 The Audit Committee provides an avenue of communication among management, the independent registered public accounting firm, the corporate auditors and the Board.
 Management has the primary responsibility for the preparation of the Company's financial statements and the reporting process, including the system of internal control over financial reporting.
 The independent registered public accounting firm has the responsibility for the audit of those financial statements and internal control over financial reporting.
 The Audit Committee's responsibility is to monitor and oversee these processes.

-In discharging its oversight responsibility as to the audit process, the Audit Committee (i) obtained from the independent registered public accounting firm a formal written statement describing all relationships between the independent registered public accounting firm and the Company that might bear on the independent registered public accounting firm's independence and affirming its independence consistent with applicable requirements of the Public

-Company Accounting Oversight Board regarding the independent accountant's communications with the Audit Committee concerning independence, (ii) discussed with the independent registered public accounting firm, which documented the discussion, any relationships that may impact the firm's objectivity and independence and (iii) considered whether the non-audit services provided to the Company by the independent registered public accounting firm are compatible with maintaining such firm's independence.
+In discharging its oversight responsibility as to the audit process, the Audit Committee (i) obtained from the independent registered public accounting firm a formal written statement describing all relationships between the independent registered public accounting firm and the Company that might bear on the independent registered public accounting firm's independence and affirming its independence consistent with applicable requirements of the Public Company Accounting Oversight Board regarding the independent accountant's communications with the Audit Committee concerning independence, (ii) discussed with the independent registered public accounting firm, which documented the discussion, any relationships that may impact the firm's objectivity and independence and (iii) considered whether the non-audit services provided to the Company by the independent registered public accounting firm are compatible with maintaining such firm's independence.
 The Audit Committee reviewed with both the independent registered public accounting firm and the corporate auditors their identification of audit risks, audit plans and audit scope.
 The Audit Committee discussed with management, the independent registered public accounting firm and the corporate auditors the corporate audit function's organization, responsibilities, budget and staffing.